Vert86/VSCode-Package-Manager/README.md

 # testing-pp README
-# VSCodePackageManager
+# VSCode Package Manager

-VSCodePackageManager is a Visual Studio Code extension that allows you to easily manage file packaging and unpacking within the editor.
+VSCode Package Manager is a Visual Studio Code extension that allows you to easily manage file packaging and unpacking within the editor.

 ## Features